elasekness/BMS500C/Day 1.md

 	for FILE in *common_file_ending; do command $FILE; done

-> The interpretation of this code is:
+> The interpretation of this code is: <br>
-> For every file that ends in some common ending (such as .txt or .gz), perform (do) some command on that file until there are no more files on which to operate,
-> whereby “done” will exit us from the loop.
+> For every file that ends in some common ending (such as .txt or .gz), perform (do) some command on that file until there are no more files on which to operate, whereby “done” will exit us from the loop. <br>
-> The $ in front of FILE indicates that $FILE is a variable, a placeholder which is referring to each file that enters the loop,
-> just as x is a variable that represents 2 in the equation x = 2.
+> The $ in front of FILE indicates that $FILE is a variable, a placeholder which is referring to each file that enters the loop, just as x is a variable that represents 2 in the equation x = 2. <br>
 > The `for`, `in`, `do`, and `done` are required parts of the for-loop syntax.

 <br>